Xender Facebook logo Linkedin logo Instagram logo Youtube logo

 Not all applicants rely on this criterion.
 Other paths, such as remuneration, memberships, or EB1A media coverage, can fulfill the green card rules in the USA.

 Yes.
 We provide strategies to help you pursue opportunities that align with EB1A qualification and strengthen your EB1A green card process.
+We also offer our associations with universities and elite networking opportunities to help you secure peer-review and judging opportunities at prestigious venues.

 No. USCIS requires at least three EB-1A criteria.
 Judging can be one, but it must be combined with other evidence for a strong EB1 adjustment of status.